NubeIO/rubix-ce-docs/docs/rubix-ce/services/rql/rql.md

 # RQL
 RQL means Rubix-Query-Language.
 The main use case for using RQL is to write rules and then run the rules and a set time interval.
 And example use case is to ping a device every 15min to see if its online

+RQL is a `Synchronous` blocking architecture, so the execution of each operation depends on completing the one before it.
+Each task requires an answer before moving on to the next iteration.

 ## About
 Rules can be written in a javaScript like syntax and then executed in the RQL runtime